HOKITIKA GORGE NEW ZEALAND – All You Need To Know!

 For even better views looking into the gorge, there is another viewing platform a bit further up.
 After you’ve crossed the swing bridge turn left and follow the path (straight ahead leads to private farmland where you can’t go).
 The track continues here for another 200 meters until you get to the second viewing platform, right after you’ve crossed a small bridge.

 This viewing platform looks out into the gorge and also has beach access.
-On the beach are many rocks which you can climb to get a great photo of you and the Hokitika Gorge.
-We have visited Hokitika Gorge with sunrise and were the only ones here.
+On the beach are many rocks that you can climb to get a great photo of you and the Hokitika Gorge.
+We visited Hokitika Gorge with sunrise and were the only ones there.
 Allowing us to take plenty of pictures with stunning light.

-From the viewing platform you will have stunning views as well into the gorge.
+From the viewing platform, you will have stunning views into the gorge.
 Keep in mind that the sandflies are very active here.
 You might want to bring Bushman 40% deet and cover your arms and legs to prevent them from biting.
 However, the sandflies were really aggressive when we were there.
 Maybe it was because we were there during sunrise.
-But I even got bitten on my eye lid during the photo session!
+But I even got bitten on my eyelid during the photo session!

 Continue to the second swing bridge

 Follow the path until you get to the second swing bridge which crosses the main channel of the Hokitika Gorge.
 You will now enter the forest canopy of Miro, Rimu, and Kamahi.
-From here it’s an easy undulating 30 minute walk back to the carpark through this stunning nature forest of Hokitika Scenic Reserve.
+From here it’s an easy undulating 30-minute walk back to the parking through this stunning nature forest of Hokitika Scenic Reserve.

 About Hokitika Gorge